 The HTTP load balancers are nothing fancy, just two NGINX servers that perform load balancing for https://webmail.ciphermail.com/.
 We went with the debops.nginx role for this because of its completeness and ACME (Let’s Encrypt) support, which also works when you use two NGINX servers.
 The ip_hash load balancing method ensures that clients always end up using the same Webmail node (unless that node is not available).
 This is important because otherwise sessions and attachment uploads might break, as these are not replicated between CipherMail Webmail nodes.

 CipherMail Gateway and Webmail, while easy to use and straightforward to configure both standalone and in a cluster setup, currently do not come with a ready-to-use automation system.
 This makes installation and maintenance less efficient than it could be.
 Actually installing, maintaining and using our own CipherMail clusters brought this to light, and we are now exploring ways to make use of automaton tools in our products so that installations and upgrades are as simple as running an Ansible playbook, and whole clusters can be deployed in one go.

 Putting everything together, our current email infrastructure looks like this:

 This may be overkill if you consider the amount of email we actually process with this setup, but we consider it necessary in order to better test and improve the software we write, as well as demonstrating confidence in the solutions we provide to our customers.
 We are eating our own dog food.

-If this article made you interested in our products, you can contact us to request a demo, or try out the open source community version yourself.
+If this article made you interested in our products, please contact Us for a demo, or try out the open source community edition yourself.
 You can find more information about DebOps and its awesome community on the documentation website as well as the GitHub repository.
 The custom roles that we wrote and are currently integrating with DebOps can be found on our GitLab page.